destinyae/walrus-docs/docs/walrus-sites/intro.md

 - Publishing a site does not require managing servers or complex configurations; just provide the source files (produced by your favorite web framework), publish them to Walrus Sites using the [site-builder tool](./overview.md#the-site-builder), and you are done!
-- Sites can be linked to from ordinary Sui objects.
+- Sites can be linked to ordinary Sui objects.
 This feature enables, for example, creating an NFT collection in which *every single NFT* has a *personalized website dedicated to it*.
 - Walrus Sites are owned by addresses on Sui and can be exchanged, shared, and updated thanks to Sui's flexible programming model.
 This means, among other things, that Walrus Sites can leverage